rnowling/rnowling.github.io/index.md

 the MS in Machine Learning, as well a course in recommendation systems.
 In Spring 2023, RJ established the [MSOE Data-Intensive Systems Education (DISE) Project](https://msoe-dise-project.github.io/).
 The DISE project aims to encourage profileration of similar courses at other universities by providing education, training, and materials for faculty.
-RJ also recently joined [Memphis.dev](https://memphis.dev/) as a part-time developer advocate.
+RJ recently joined [Memphis.dev](https://memphis.dev/) as a part-time developer advocate.